 What are you up to this weekend?
-We’re heading upstate with our old friends, who are visiting from northern England.
-Their sweet kids were in our wedding — and are now teenagers!
-Time flies.
+Toby’s getting a haircut, and we’re going to eat lunch outside at Franks Wine Bar.
+I’m looking forward to sunny skies.
 Hope you have a good one, and here are a few links from around the web…

 Plus, two reader comments: